msmith1392/travelgetaway/README.md

 3. Ensure your `main.go` is in the `/backend` directory (not a subfolder) and named exactly `main.go`.

-These files are required for Docker to build your Go backend image successfully.
+These files are required for Podman to build your Go backend image successfully.

 ---

-_TravelGetaway is a modern, full-stack reference project for React, Go, and Postgres with Dockerized deployment._
+_TravelGetaway is a modern, full-stack reference project for React, Go, and Postgres with Podman-based deployment._